 It has been reported that drivers can impact fuel efficiency by up to 30%.
 This shows how important it is that your drivers know how to be more efficient on the roads.
 Here are some of our top tips to help your fleet be more fuel-efficient:

-• Idling (running a vehicle when it’s not moving), hard braking and inconsistent speeds can all have a negative impact on fuel efficiency.
+Idling (running a vehicle when it’s not moving), hard braking and inconsistent speeds can all harm fuel efficiency.

-• If possible, try to limit the use of air conditioning, excessive use can add up to 10% on fuel usage.
+If possible, try to limit the use of air conditioning; excessive use can add up to 10% to fuel usage.

 Discover our hypermiling tips for more guidance.